bwoodsend/polycotylus/docs/source/overview.rst

 The build process
 =================

 The work that `polycotylus` does can be summarised as three steps.
+Whilst you're not expected to absorb everything on this page, it's important to at least be aware of these top level *generate*, *build* and *test* steps and that steps *build* and *test* happen inside Docker containers.

 1. Generate some files: